neurodata/neurodata.io/content/about/funding.md

 *This research has been supported by the Lifelong Learning Machines (L2M) program of the Defence Advanced Research Projects Agency (DARPA) via contract number HR0011-18-2-0025*

-#### Project Title: SemiSynBio: Collaborative Research: YeastOns: Neural Networks Implemented in Communication Yeast Cells
+#### SemiSynBio: Collaborative Research: YeastOns: Neural Networks Implemented in Communication Yeast Cells
 **NSF 1807546 (Schuman)**: 07/16/2018 - 06/30/2021
 *NSF*, $32,280